mmeents/DataMattei/README.md

     - dbVar and FileVar object that provides persistance via Database and File to name value pairs.

 ## TestStrings
-  - Prototype app to test, list, maintain the encrypted connection strings for a windows machine.
+  - Prototype app to test, list, maintain encrypted connection strings for a SQL server windows machine.
   - Demo of, method of saving the connection strings in the local machine's common app data folder specifically the MMCommon folder.
   - Data saves to file system and do not get included within repositories.
 Data is encrypted on filesystem with AES PDK.
   - TestStrings project is demo of how to configure MMConMgr, so it's a most simple demo that also shows you how to configure MMConMgr in your apps.